entrecode/ec.doc/doc/data_manager.md

         "My-API-Key": "{{jwt}}"
       },
-      "responseMapping": { // maps the response to new context variables (optional) "accessToken": { // the value of $.accesstoken will be available in the next request as {{accessToken}}
+      "responseMapping": { // maps the response to new context variables (optional) "accessToken": { // the value of $.body.accesstoken will be available in the next request as {{accessToken}}
           "__array": false,
-          "__jsonpath": "$.accesstoken"
+          "__jsonpath": "$.body.accesstoken"
         }
       }
     }
   ],
-  "pathToArray": "$.values", // required: path to the resource list to sync (single object in Single Resource Sync) "remoteID": {
+  "pathToArray": "$.body.values", // required: path to the resource list to sync (single object in Single Resource Sync) "remoteID": {
     "__array": false,
     "__jsonpath": "$.id", // required: path to the unique ID of the remote resource.
 All JSON Transformations are possible, so you may also build ids out of multiple properties